waqarrashid33/shadev/README.md

 # EGL changes
 ## TODO:
 1. Test EGL on tinkerboard to see if its working.
 Just download some examples from internte and try to run them.
+  a. native_window = createnNativeWindow() seems to be a library function.
+Used in example
+  b.
+In raspberry pi part of code, they had done this manually using vc related libraries
+  c.
+Find the corresponding function which enables us to write to framebuffer directly or learn how to do it manually like rpi

 2. Porting glslViewer to EGL:
 ## App.cpp